HelmyBlub/chatSim/tasks.md

             - buttons to press
             - citizen button
                 - citizens
-                    - list of citizen
-                    - can be clicked to move camera to citizen and select him
+                    - how to handle large amounts of citizen
-                    - hover effect
+                    - i guess this should help find any citizen by name (consider up to 200 citizens for now)
+                        - 30citizen per page
+                        -210/30 = ~7
+                    - pagination: x citizen per page, page is prefixed with letter of starting citizens
                 - citizen death reasons + select citizen option
                 - option to add "robot" to citizen and chatter
             - statistics button